 Buy basic supplies.

 Buy notebooks, folders, pens, flashcards, highlighters, and anything else you think you might need.
 You’ll thank yourself on the first day of class when all your supplies are ready to go.
 Plus, shopping for school supplies is fun!
 (At least, it is for me.)The best way to have a smooth first week of school is to be prepared.
-Doing these five things… Click To Tweet
+Doing these five things beforehand should save you lots of time, energy, and stress.
+Click To Tweet

 Get used to waking up on time.

 Ease yourself back into the routine by waking up a few minutes earlier every day for 2 weeks until you reach your target wake up time.
 The best way to train yourself to wake up earlier is to set multiple alarms on your phone and to go to sleep earlier.
 For a period of time, I had an alarm on my phone that would tell me to go to sleep.
 It helped me keep track of time at night (because it’s WAY too easy to get caught blogging or Netflixing at 2AM).
 Because of this bedtime alarm, I went to bed at a decent time and it was easier for me to get up when my morning alarm went off.